2019/2020 Student Matinees

 APRIL 23, 2020 | 11:30 AM

 Cowgirl Up is a magical, thought-provoking, irreverent new work that takes on rodeo culture from a whole new perspective.
 Joyce, Effie and BB are cowgirl goddesses on Mount Olympus who lament what they see down on earth.
-It’s a cowboy’s world.
-Arrogant steer-ropers have stolen the spotlight for long enough.
+It’s a cowboy’s world and the arrogant steer-ropers have stolen the spotlight for long enough.
 The goddesses decide to use their considerable supernatural powers to give rise to a Cowgirl Revolution.
-When they discover Cassidy Clark, a talented, charismatic loner from Okotoks, Alberta, they know they have found the barrel racer poised to lead their cause.
-The three goddesses appear to her one day, offering her all the gifts she will need to earn her first buckle at the Canadian Finals Rodeo championship.
+Their newest protégé: Cassidy Clark, a talented, charismatic barrel racer from Okotoks, Alberta.
 Atop her trusty mare, Starbright, the play follows Cassidy’s swift rise to the top of the circuit.
 An underdog story of ambition, Cassidy wrestles with her new-found fame, and just how far she will push herself and Starbright in pursuit of their dream.
 The excitement of barrel racing is brought to life in this innovative new Canadian Play which is a love letter to Calgary and rodeo culture.

 Anna Chatterton’s Cowgirl Up is a magical, thought-provoking, irreverent new work that takes on rodeo culture from a whole new perspective, examining the unique challenges faced by women.

 Running Time: Approximately 90 minutes (no intermission), plus a 15 min post show discussion.